philipturner/metal-experiment-1/README.md

 - 3) Fast memory allocation :white_check_mark:, flushing command stream when system runs out of memory :white_check_mark:
 - 4) Use predictable ARC and pipelined execution to optimize away intermediate tensors inside long chains of operations :white_check_mark:
 - 5) Custom cache and shader archive for command-line SwiftPM builds (will reuse this concept in OpenCL backend which has no system shader cache) :white_check_mark:, create unary/binary/ternary operation ubershaders
-- 6) Multithreaded and delayed MPSGraph creation for convolution operators
+- 6) Multithreaded and delayed MPSGraph creation for convolution operations
 - 7) Perform "constant folding" of extremely tiny tensors on the CPU, before submitting to the GPU
 - 8) Generate a graph in-flight, fuse non-adjacent unary operations, fuse a subset of binary operations into unary operation chains